blowb/blowb-doc/install-internet-service-docker/piwik.rst

 Configure Piwik
 ---------------

-Visit your Piwik setup in a browser (e.g. ``https://piwik.example.com``), and follow the instructions to set up Piwik.
-In the database setup page, remember in our setup, the database server is ``db``, database login is ``piwik``, database password is the one we generated earlier, database name is ``piwik``.
+Visit the Piwik instance in a browser (e.g. ``https://piwik.example.com``), and follow the instructions to set up Piwik.
+In the database setup page, according to our setup, the database server is ``db``, database login is ``piwik``, database password is the one we generated earlier, and the database name is ``piwik``.
 The table prefix can be any thing, even empty.

 Use Piwik with OpenLDAP